-For most of the year, Boston is just a college town to me, full of locals living their everyday lives.
+For most of the year, Boston feels very much like a college town, full of locals living their everyday lives.
 But it’s times like these that remind me how much history and spirit this city has to offer.
 I guess when you live somewhere you don’t fully appreciate everything about it, but when you think about the people who’ve come from all over the world just to visit, it really puts things into perspective.

 So when I went in to the North End on Tuesday, you can bet my surprise to see Boston bustling with people and excitement.
 I haven’t been to the North End in years and forgot how many tourist attractions there are here!
 The energy was absolutely contagious, and made it that much more fun.
 Walking down the street, you could hear at least five different languages spoken at once.
 It was amazing.